jeberhar/tfsprojects/README.md

 **Project Description**

+**Welcome CodePlex users!**

 **UPDATE:  TFS Projects 2.1 is here!
 I spent a lot of time polishing the project on this release, but there are many new features I think you will like as well.
 Download it today!**

-**If you have downloaded TFS Projects, please leave a rating!
-Also, feel free to suggest improvements or features in the discussions.
-Your feedback is very important to me!**

 TFS Projects will provide a list of all users, by group, for each project or for only one project on a given Team Foundation Server instance via the TFS API.